buzzfeed/pytest_config/README.md

 ### Installation

-    pip install git+git://github.com/buzzfeed/pytest_config.git@0.0.1#egg=pytest_config==0.0.1
+    pip install git+git://github.com/buzzfeed/pytest_config.git@0.0.2#egg=pytest_config==0.0.2

-**NOTE**: Please install `pytest_config` from you project root, as it depends on the current directory to copy some files.
+This will install:

-This will install the `py.test` plugin and make available a simple django app that extends the `django-admin.py startapp` (under development).
+- the `py.test` plugin
+- a simple django app that extends the `django-admin.py startapp` (under development).
-Also, `pytest.ini` and `.coveragerc` files will be copied to your current directory.
-These files are templates that you can modify as needed.
+- a `pytest_config.init` command to initialize new config files
+- a `pytest_config.update` command to interactively update your config files against the lates default values.

 ### Features

+#### Config files management

+###### pytest_config.init

+This command will copy all the configuration files needed to easily configure `py.test` and `coverage`.
+Beware of this command as **it will simply replace any existing config files in you current directory**.

+###### pytest_config.update

+This command will read the default configuration files and your customized configuration files.
+If any of the options in you custom configuration differs from the defaults, you will be prompted if you want to keep the current one.
+If you decline, the default will be saved to your local configuration.

+The two previous command share their interface, which is as follows:

+Print the help page.

+    $ pytest_config.update -h

+Silence the process so that you are prompted about anything.
+The defaults will be applied if you use this.

+    $ pytest_config.[init|update] [-q|--noinput]`

+Make the command apply its operations only for the `.coveragerc` file.

+    $ pytest_config.[init|update] --coverage`

+Make the command apply its operations only for the `pytest.ini` file.

+    $ pytest_config.[init|update] --pytest-ini`

 #### Automatic test marking